 If anyone held the torch of the ‘woman’s picture’ it was Mala Sinha.
 She refused to play inconsequential roles opposite the biggest of heroes and willingly acted with smaller names, provided her role was the pivot around which the film evolved.
-She turned down Ram aur Shyam (1967) opposite Dilip Kumar and acted opposite then-still upcoming actors like Dharmendra (Anpadh (1962)) and Manoj Kumar (Hariyali Aur Rasta (1962)) where she carried these films entirely on her shoulders alone.
-And it is to her credit that she did have a career as leading lady lasting two decades.
+It is said that she turned down biggies like Ram Aur Shyam (1967) opposite Dilip Kumar and acted opposite then-still-upcoming actors like Dharmendra (Anpadh (1962)) and Manoj Kumar (Hariyali Aur Rasta (1962)), where she carried these films entirely on her shoulders alone.
+And it is to her credit that she did have a long enough career as leading lady lasting about two decades.

-1954 also saw her make her Hindi debut with Amiya Chakravarty’s Badshah (1954) supporting Usha Kiron, Pradeep Kumar and Ulhas.
-Though she got other offers like Kishore Sahu’s Hamlet (1954), where, incidentally, she got the only positive review in the film from the hard-to-please Baburao Patel, she was going nowhere with mythologicals like Ekadashi (1955).
-Geeta Bali, spotting tremendous potential in her, took her under her wing and recommended her to Kidar Sharma, who cast her in Rangeen Raaten (1956) and groomed and polished her as well.
+1954 also saw her make her Hindi debut with Amiya Chakravarty’s Badshah supporting Usha Kiron, Pradeep Kumar and Ulhas.
+Chakravarty saw her photograph in Filmfare and cast her in the film, an adaptation of The Hunchback of Notre Dame with Ulhas playing the titular role.
+Baburao Patel was none too impressed with her as in the Filmindia review for the film, he wrote, “The newcomer Mala Sinha as Malti looks pleasant without being attractive and does rather amateurish work.”
+Still, Mala got other offers in Hindi like Kishore Sahu’s Hamlet (1954), where, incidentally, this time she got the only positive review in the film from the hard-to-please Patel.
+In spite of Hamlet, she was going nowhere in her career with B-grade mythologicals like Ekadashi (1955) and costume dramas like Riyasat (1955).
+Fellow actress Geeta Bali, spotting tremendous potential in her, took her under her wing and recommended her to Kidar Sharma, who not only cast her as a village girl in Rangeen Raaten (1956) opposite Bali’s to be husband, Shammi Kapoor, but groomed and polished her as well.

-Mala’s partnership with the BR camp ended when she refused to do Waqt (1965) as she was uncomfortable with wearing a swimming costume on screen.
-The role was subsequently done by Sadhana. she did however turn glamorous with a vengence scoring heavily in films likeHumsaya (1968), Do Kaliyan (1968) and Aankhen (1968), even if she continued with a total lack of understatement in her performances.
+Mala’s partnership with the BR camp ended after 3 films when she refused to do the multi-starrer Waqt (1965) as she was uncomfortable with wearing a swimming costume on screen.
+The role was subsequently done by Sadhana.
+She did, however, turn ‘glamorous’ with a vengeance scoring heavily in films like Humsaya (1968), Do Kaliyan (1968) and Aankhen (1968), even if she continued with a total lack of understatement in her performances.
 She also made a successful team with actor Biswajeet, the two of them doing a spate of films together – Aasra (1966), Night in London (1967), Paisa Ya Pyar (1969), Pyar Ka Sapna (1969), and Phir Kab Milogi (1974) among others.
 By now, there were also reports to suggest that she had become a diva, prone to starry airs and tantums, in other words truly a ‘star!’

-Other well-known films of Mala Sinha include Detective (1958), Chandan (1958), Ujala (1959), Love Marriage (1959), Patang (1960), Maya (1961), Gyarah Hazar Ladkiyan (1962), Dil Tera Deewana (1962), Apne Hue Paraye (1964), Mere Huzoor (1968), Geet (1970) and Lalkar (1972).
+Other well-known films of Mala Sinha include Detective (1958), Chandan (1958), Ujala (1959), Patang (1960), Gyarah Hazar Ladkiyan (1962), Dil Tera Deewana (1962), Apne Hue Paraye (1964), Mere Huzoor (1968), Geet (1970) and Lalkar (1972).